ramyardaneshgar/File-Integrity-Checker/README.md

 # Secure File Integrity Checker

 ## Overview

-The **Secure File Integrity Checker** is a Python-based GUI application designed to calculate and verify file hashes.
-It ensures data integrity by detecting unauthorized modifications or corruption in files.
-Supporting commonly used cryptographic hashing algorithms, this tool is a reliable solution for security professionals, developers, and end-users to verify file authenticity with ease.
-The application combines a robust security approach with a user-friendly interface, making it both powerful and accessible.
+The Secure File Integrity Checker is a Python-based GUI application engineered for computation and verification of file hashes, ensuring data integrity and protection against unauthorized modifications or corruption.
+Leveraging industry-standard cryptographic hashing algorithms such as MD5, SHA-1, and SHA-256, the application provides a mechanism for validating file authenticity.
+Its secure file processing methodology, including chunk-based reading and in-memory hash computation, ensures optimal performance while minimizing potential attack vectors.

 ---